triplingual/container_management_labels/README.md

       "checked" => true,
       "disabled" => false
     }

+#### Exporting labels as a CSV file
+The addition of an **Export CSV** button allows the user to create a CSV file whose columns reflect the checked selections.
+To enable this feature:

+    AppConfig[:container_management_labels_csv] = true

 #### Printing Files (and other sub container labels) can also be turned on or off from the config file.
 Allows the user to print files (or other subcontainer labels).
 This will print labels for all